bytewax/bytewax/docs/articles/getting-started/ins_and_outs.md

 You then pass the builder to `ManualInputConfig` and the generator will be polled to retrieve new items.

 [KafkaInputConfig](/apidocs/bytewax.inputs#bytewax.inputs.KafkaInputConfig) is a specific input configuration tailored for Apache Kafka (and kafka-api compatible platforms, like Redpanda).
-This input generator is provided by the Rust Bytewax library, and while you can build a custom Kafka input using the `ManualInputConfig` and any python library to talk to Kafka, this is the recommended approach, since it also automatically handles recovery.
+This input generator is provided by the Rust Bytewax library, and while you can build a custom Kafka input using the `ManualInputConfig` and any python library to connect to Kafka, using the `KafkaInputConfig` is the recommended approach since it also automatically handles recovery.
 `KafkaInputConfig` accepts four parameters: a list of brokers, a topic, a tail boolean and a starting_offset.
 See our API docs for `bytewax.inputs` for more on a Kafka configuration.

 ## Output

-Output too is configured using a configuration and the `capture` operator.
+Output, similarly to input, is configurable and this is accomplished with the `capture` operator.

 Bytewax offers three output configurations:
 - ManualOutputConfig
 - StdOutputConfig

-[ManualOutputConfig](/apidocs/bytewax.outputs#bytewax.outputs.ManualOutputConfig) requires a **builder** function that is called on each worker and will handle the output for that worker.
+[ManualOutputConfig](/apidocs/bytewax.outputs#bytewax.outputs.ManualOutputConfig) is the most flexible output configuration.
+It requires a **builder** function that is called on each worker and will handle the output for that worker.
 The output builder function should return a callback **output handler** function that can be called with each item of output produced.
+This can be used with any existing Python library to connect with various downstream systems.
+Pay attention to whether the downstream system can accept concurrent writes in the case of parallelism.

-[StdOutputConfig](/apidocs/bytewax.outputs#bytewax.outputs.StdOutputConfig) just prints all the output to the standard output, and it does not require any other configuration.
+[StdOutputConfig](/apidocs/bytewax.outputs#bytewax.outputs.StdOutputConfig) simply prints all of the output to standard out, and it does not require any other configuration.